ccc-certifier-framework/certifier-framework-for-confidential-computing/acl_lib/instructions.md

 It includes three seperate artifacts: a google friendly test suite (compiled into test_acl.exe), a library (acl_lib.a) that implements the acl_lib functionality, and a standalone test that shows how to use the API under certifier protection.
-Access control (create, read, write) permissions uses public key authentication (under an identity key hierarchy that can be independent of the certifier trust heirearchy).
+Access control (create, read, write) uses public key authentication (under an identity key hierarchy that can be independent of the certifier trust heirearchy).

 The current acl_lib API is: